fuhrmanator/fuhrmanator.github.io/_posts/2023-09-15-TypeScript-support-in-Moose.md

 To find out the class to which each method belongs, check the `parentType` property in the navigation.

+### TypeScript-specific Queries

+What if you want to find all `Decorators` (a TypeScript-specific element) in a project?
+Sadly, there is not (yet) a `tsModel allDecorators` method for TypeScript models.
+The solution is to use the `tsModel allMatching: FamixTypeScriptDecorator`.
+Indeed, the `allMatching:` method allows you to find all elements of a specific Entity.
+You can see the TypeScript metamodel element names in the [SVG visualization from the metamodel repository](https://raw.githubusercontent.com/fuhrmanator/FamixTypeScript/v1/doc/FamixTypeScript.svg).
+The elements are shown as UML classes in light blue, e.g., `Module`, `Decorator`, etc.
+Note that you need to add the prefix `FamixTypeScript` to the name of the element, e.g., `FamixTypeScriptModule`, `FamixTypeScriptDecorator`, etc.

-### Visualizations with Roassal
+### Visualizations with Roassal 3

+Roassal 3 a powerful (and complex) visualization library in Pharo.
-You can draw inspiration from a [Roassal visualization](https://github.com/bergel/AgileVisualizationAPressCode/blob/main/01-04-AgileVisualization.txt) (a visualization library in Pharo) to visually represent classes in a Moose model:
+We can draw inspiration from an [example of a Roassal 3 visualization on GitHub](https://github.com/bergel/AgileVisualizationAPressCode/blob/main/01-04-AgileVisualization.txt) to represent classes visually in a Moose model:

 ```smalltalk
 "The variable classes contains the classes we would like to visualize"